NeddyAP/manajemen-magang/memory-bank/activeContext.md

 7.  **Testing:** Pest PHP for Feature tests.
 Focus on testing behavior through HTTP requests.
 Use of `RefreshDatabase` trait with SQLite `:memory:`.
 Factory helpers for data setup.
 8.  **UI Text:** Use Indonesian language for user-facing labels, buttons, messages.
 Fallback to English if translation is awkward or unclear.

-## Recent Changes (Summary - Pre-Documentation Update)
+## Recent Changes

+*   **Logbook Enhancements:** Enabled 'dosen' users to add supervisor notes to logbooks via a modal.
+Optimized logbook pages for performance and user experience, including adding a back button and incorporating Tailwind CSS animations.
+Resolved backend authorization issues ensuring 'dosen' can correctly access and manage logbooks for their assigned students.
 *   Implementation of Notification system (backend logic, API endpoints, frontend UI/actions).
-*   Refinement of Dosen access controls for viewing advisee data (Internships, Logbooks, Reports).
+*   Refinement of Dosen access controls for viewing advisee data (Internships, Reports).
 *   Addition of analytics/summary cards to various index pages.
 *   Implementation of User Settings pages (Profile, Password, Appearance).
 *   Implementation of Admin Trash Management feature.